-30 June 2018
+30 June 2019

-Atlas Asset Management
+Managed By Atlas Asset Management

-Rated AM2+ by PACRA
+Rated AM2+ by PACRA (as of June 28, 2019)

 MANAGING TO THE CORE!

 Even the most seemingly diminutive of creatures, hold for us an education.
 They exhibit qualities of organization that are indeed inspirational.
 Planning, teamwork and controlling are attributes of a successful and solid organizational structure.
 At Atlas Funds these elements form the core of our institution.